Concealment of Birth (NSW)

-- A baby is stillborn and the mother, in a attempt hide the child or pregnancy, buries the child in the backyard, or hides the body somewhere it is unlikely to be found (such as in a forest).
+- A baby was stillborn and the mother, in an attempt to conceal what has happened, buries the body in the backyard, or hides the body somewhere it is unlikely to be found;

-- A baby dies shortly after a homebirth of natural causes and the father of the child attempts to hide the body of the child.
+- A baby dies of natural causes shortly after a homebirth and the father disposes of the body of the child without reporting its birth.

 This offence can also be used as an alternative verdict to murder or manslaughter of a child, that being if a jury is not satisfied that a person is guilty of murder or manslaughter they may find that person guilty of concealment of birth if all of the relevant elements are satisfied.

-To convict you of concealing the birth of a child, the prosecution must prove each of the following matters beyond a reasonable doubt:
+To find a person guilty of concealing the birth of a child, the prosecution must prove each of the following matters beyond a reasonable doubt:

-- That you disposed of a dead body; and
+- That they disposed of a dead body; and

-- In doing so, wilfully concealed or attempted to conceal the dead body, and
+- In doing so, they wilfully concealed or attempted to conceal the dead body, and

 - The dead body was that of a child; and